themayankjha/lextor/README.md

 ---
 #### Usage
- This acts as a basic wireframe to get started with controling a Raspberry Pi remotely.You can extend this code to allow Database and more secure implementations of various things.
+ This acts as a basic wireframe to get started with controling a Raspberry Pi remotely.You can extend this code to allow databases and more secure implementations of various things.

 ---